 the ground network.

-These domains are illustrated in Figure 4-3.

 Space network

+Overview

 The space network comprises all of the nodes in the flight segment of a spacecraft mission.
 These nodes can all be on a single spacecraft, or can be distributed among several spacecraft, for example in a constellation.
 The space network therefore includes both intraspacecraft and interspacecraft links.

+On-board network

-The type of network medium and topologies of the space network are highly varied, often being based on proprietary protocols.
-The emphasis of this Standard in this case is on the definition of appropriate user and transfer layer services that maintain freedom of choice in the subnetwork layers, while also moving towards harmonization and better definition of the subnet layers.
+On-board network is limited to intraspacecraft links within a given spacecraft.
+The type of network medium and topologies of the on-board network are highly varied, often being based on proprietary protocols.
+The emphasis of this Standard in this case is on the definition of appropriate upper layers services that maintain freedom of choice in the on board Data Link and Physical layers, while also moving towards harmonization and better definition of the on board Data Link and Physical layers.

-Except in very rare circumstances, the space network cannot be maintained or upgraded during a mission.
-Usually, the technology used to implement the space network is conservative, and reflects the stateoftheart years before launch.
+Except in very rare circumstances, the on-board network cannot be maintained or upgraded during a mission.
+Usually, the technology used to implement the on-board network is conservative, and reflects the stateoftheart years before launch.
 This severely constrains the performance available when compared with the ground network.

+Inter-spacecraft network

-An increasing number of missions involve a space segment consisting of more than one element, e.g. constellations of spacecraft, or planetary missions consisting of an orbiter and lander, or orbiterlanderrover.
-This Standard regards all of these elements as comprising the space network.
-These missions change the nature of the space network by including inherently unreliable wireless links and introducing the potential for a variable network topology.
+An interspacecraft network is a set of spacecraft connected by interspacecraft links.
+An increasing number of missions involve a space segment consisting of multiple elements possibly from different organizations, e.g. constellations of spacecraft, or planetary missions consisting of an orbiter and lander, or orbiterlanderrover.
+These type of missions impact the nature of the space network by including spacecrafttospacecraft unreliable/intermittent wireless links (e.g. spacecraft constellations, and links between spacecraft and landed elements such as orbiterlander or orbiterlanderrover configurations) and introducing the potential for a variable network topology.

+CCSDS 734.2-B-1 provides a Bundle Protocol (BP) which defines end-to-end protocol, block formats, and abstract service descriptions for the exchange of messages (bundles) that support Delay Tolerant Networking (DTN).
+For DTN, CCSDS-734.1-B-1 also provides a Licklider Transmission Protocol (LTP) that provides optional reliability mechanisms on top of an underlying (usually data link) communication service.

 Space link

-The space link is essentially a pointtopoint wireless link between a ground station and a spacecraft.
+The space link is essentially a pointtopoint wireless link between a ground station and a spacecraft or between two spacecraft as shown in Figure 4-1.
 This link is inherently unreliable, and the emphasis of this Standard here is on the achievement of reliable data transfer services.
-Users concerned only with the exchange of data, either onboard or on ground, do not generally use the space link services directly, accessing these services instead through their local ground or onboard subnets.
-However, users concerned with the operation and control of the spacecraft can access space link services for a number of reasons, including routine operations such as ranging, orbital position determination, and emergency operations such as low level commanding.
+Users concerned only with the exchange of data, either on-board or on ground, do not generally use the space link services directly, accessing these services instead through their local ground or on-board sub-networks, which are not covered by this Standard.
+However, users concerned with the operation and control of the spacecraft can access space link services for a number of reasons, including routine operations such as orbital position determination, and emergency operations such as low level commanding.

 Equipment at the terrestrial end of the space link is essentially unconstrained in terms of power, mass, and volume requirements.
-By contrast, equipment at the onboard end of the space link is severely constrained in these respects.
+By contrast, equipment at the on-board end of the space link is severely constrained in these respects.
 This limits the bandwidth that can be achieved, especially in the return (spacetoground) direction.

 The medium through which the space link signal propagates can interfere with or distort the signal, and the very high relative velocity of some spacecraft introduces severe Doppler effects.
 The movement of the spacecraft relative to its ground station makes the signal propagation path characteristics highly variable.
 The combination of these factors imposes on the space link to be capable of operating reliably over a very wide range of conditions, and to tolerate very high bit error rates (BER).